GeoffAWaddington/CSI30Wiki/FX-Zone-Activation-(FocusedFX,-TrackFXMenu,-SelectedTrackFXMenu,-SelectedTrack).md

 * **SelectedTrackFXMenu:** Like TrackFXMenu, you select the plugin you want to activate from a menu on your control surface.
 SelectedTrackFXMenu splays the FX slots of the selected track horizontally.
 Here, imagine an 8-fader surface with displays.
 You've got track 3 selected in Reaper.
 SelectedTrackFXMenu will show FX Slot 1 on Track 3, FX Slot 2 on Track 3, FX Slot 3 on Track 3, etc. spread out across the 8 channels on your surface.
 If you have more FX on the selected track than you have control surface channels for, you can change FX slots by banking horizontally. **Mapping action: GoSelectedTrackFXMenu** to activate the zone, **GoFXSlot** to activate the FX mapping.

-* **SelectedTrack:** When this mode is enabled, simply selecting a track in Reaper will activate any FX maps on that track.
-This is particularly handy for control surfaces with pre-defined layouts like the Softube Console One.
+* **SelectedTrackFX:** When this mode is enabled, any fx.zon's on the selected track will become active.
+This means multiple FX can be mapped at the same time.
+This is particularly handy for control surfaces with pre-defined layouts like the Softube Console One - or someone seeking to replicate a similar workflow.
 With this mode, because multiple FX can be activated at once (example: an EQ and a compressor), users would have to be careful when mapping their fx.zon files as to avoid conflicts. **Mapping action: GoSelectedTrackFX**

 **Tip:** You can use different FX activation methods on the same surface and use the various mapping actions to dictate which method is activate at any given time.
 Example: you can have a TrackFXMenu and a SelectedTrackFXMenu that you use a button to switch between, while also having another button toggling FocusedFXMapping as needed.